My Choice: Retirement Savings Plan Member Handbook: After Retirement

 In the event of your death, a surviving family member should contact us.
 This allows us to stop your benefit payments and make payments to the named beneficiaries.
 We need a copy of your death certificate with your name, Social Security number and date of death.
 The family can keep the check received in the month your death, but they must return any later payments.

 Please call and mail or fax a copy of the death certificate to INPRS.
 Include your name, relationship to the deceased member and your telephone number, so we can contact you for further information.

 INPRS will verify the retiree’s death.
 We will then inform the surviving beneficiary what is needed so they may begin receiving their benefit.

-This is why it's very important that you let us know your beneficiary’s current address.
+For this reason, it is very important that you let us know your beneficiary’s current address.

-Indiana law allows a beneficiary to decline a bequest.
+Indiana law allows a beneficiary to decline a bequest or personal property.
 The law also decides how the bequest is handled if the beneficiary declines it.
 For more specific information on your situation, please contact INPRS directly.

 When you name a beneficiary or beneficiaries on your Retirement Application and it has been processed, changes are only allowed in limited circumstances.